XaveScor/cleanup-deps/README.md

 - value:
   - `minimalNodeVersion` - minimal node version for which package is deprecated.
   - `message` - message that will be shown if package is deprecated.
+  - `validUntil` `[Optional]` - date until package is valid.
+If date is expired, package will be marked as deprecated.

 ##### `createValidateFn`
 Helper function to create validate function for specific package.
 Should return `validDep` or `invalidDep`.